ska-telescope/ska-low-mccs-daq/docs/src/guide/daq_scanning.rst

 .. code-block:: python

     daq.MarkDone()

+While this is currently only implemented as a manual operation, the aim is to automate it in the future.

 ..
 Caution::
     While the code can accept any string as a tag, it's recommended that users are mindful of the choices they make.